codaMW/rust_for_bitcoin_assessment/README.md

     * **RPC Username** (e.g., `polaruser`)
     * **RPC Password** (e.g., `polarpass`)

-###Note: You need to have docker desktop installed
+**Note: You need to download docker desktop

 ### 2. Configure Your Environment Variables
 To ensure no sensitive credentials are hardcoded into the source, configure your shell with the following environment variables: